How to Open an Interactive Brokers Account in 2023?

 Since this will be related to your taxes, it is essential to enter them correctly.
 You will also need to enter a valid phone number.
 IB will use this phone number authentication, so once again, enter it correctly.

 IB has several types of accounts.
-You will need to select the account type you want.
-The primary type of account is a Cash account.
-A cash account is the account type you probably need.
-It means you need to have the money before each trade.
+You will need to select the type you want.
+The primary type of account is a Cash account, which is the type you probably need.
+A cash account means you need to have the money before each trade.

 There are also Margin accounts (IB has some good information about margin accounts).
 Margin means you can use leverage for investing with money you do not have.
 Unless you know what you are doing, I recommend a Cash account.

-Another thing you need to configure when you create an IB account is the base currency of your account.
-I make most of my payments in Swiss Francs (CHF) and live in Switzerland.
-Therefore I went with CHF as my base currency.
+Another thing you need to configure when you create an IB account is the base currency.
+Since I make most of my payments in Swiss Francs (CHF) and live in Switzerland, I chose CHF as my base currency.

 You can always convert money from your base currency to any other currency.
-The base currency only matters for the display in the interface.
+The base currency only matters for the interface’s display.
 If you choose CHF, you can still transfer USD and buy shares in EUR, for instance.

-Currently, there is a positive interest rate on the CHF balance.
+Currently, the CHF balance has a positive interest rate.
 If it becomes negative again, you will see a warning about the negative interest rate on CHF balances.
 You can get the current negative interest rate and limit here.

 Now, you will also have to set up three security questions.
 You will need these questions if you ever need to recover your account.
 Make sure you choose questions from which the answer is not ambiguous (but not easy to find)!
 This procedure is, once again, a standard procedure.